flaviohenriquecbc/machine-learning-capstone-project/flavio_proposal.md

 ### Project Design
 _(approx. 1 page)_

-The steps to solve the proposed problem will follow the Sebastian Raschka [] workflow.
+The steps to solve the proposed problem will take as reference the one propsed by S. Raschka [[16]](https://sebastianraschka.com/Articles/2014_intro_supervised_learning.html).
 They are:

 * Data gathering
 * Data pre-processing